 Contact: Garstang 5.64, +44(0) 113 34 32264,

 My group studies the mechanisms of blood vessel growth, using physiological remodelling to devise targetted therapeutic repair of a pathologically damaged microcirculation, and interactions between the cardiovascular and respiratory systems in exercise and hypothermia, and how deleterious effects may be ameliorated e.g. using electrical stimulation or therapeutic bradycardia.
 The multidisciplinary approach ranges from mathematical modelling and bioinformatic network analysis, through cell and molecular assays, to in vivo tissue performance and integrative function in a range of animal species and man.
 These experiments explore the limits to physiological adaptation, and the origins of human morbidity.

-In April 2015 a group of US, UK, Canadian and Swedish researchers including myself will be heading to the Antarctic Peninsula as part of a three year investigation of the icefish—one of nature’s great curiosities.
+In April 2015 a group of US, UK, Canadian and Swedish researchers including myself headed to the Antarctic Peninsula as part of a three year investigation of the icefish—one of nature’s great curiosities.